dotenv-org/dotenv-org.github.io/docs/index.md

 ---
 layout: docs
 title: "Docs"
+lead: In these pages you'll find tutorials that will teach you how to use Dotenv Vault, and reference documentation for all the moving parts.
 ---

-# Documentation

-In these pages you'll find tutorials that will teach you how to use Dotenv Vault, and reference documentation for all the moving parts.

-{:.font-weight-normal}
 #### [Get started in 60 seconds →](/docs/tutorials/sync)

 *Learn to sync .env files.*